Medical Director of the Doris and Harry W. Bass Jr. Clinical Center for Heart, Lung, and Vascular Disease

 It’s huge.
 With diabetes come heart and vascular problems – and diabetics have more severe vascular dis-ease, and they’re more likely to progress quickly through the disease process.
 Because of this diabetes epidemic, we’ll see very complex cardiovascular disease.
 To fix that, we have to change our lifestyle, eat less and change what we eat, and exercise more.
 We also have to start looking for diabetes earlier.
 If we diagnose it early and treat it appropriately, we can at least slow down the pace of complications.

-Dr. Warner, associate professor of internal medicine, received his medical training at Vanderbilt University School of Medicine and completed fellowships in cardiology and interventional cardiology at Duke University Medical Center.
-He sees patients at UT Southwestern University Hospital – St. Paul and is available for second opinions, if required.
+John Warner, M.D., associate professor of internal medicine, received his medical training at Vanderbilt University School of Medicine and completed fellowships in cardiology and interventional cardiology at Duke University Medical Center.
+He sees patients at St. Paul University Hospital – and is available for second opinions, if required.
 To schedule an appointment, call 214-645-8300.